 - the amount of rent to be paid

-- the type of tenancy it is – assured or short assured
+- the type of tenancy it is – new tenancies will usually be private residential tenancies

 Private residential tenancies

 A new type of tenancy called a private residential tenancy has replaced assured and short assured tenancies.
 Every new tenancy from 1 December 2017 is a private residential tenancy as long as the:

 - tenant lives in it as their only or main home

 - tenancy is not excluded under schedule 1 of the Private Housing (Tenancies) Act

 - property is let to a person as a separate dwelling

 The Scottish Government has developed a recommended Model Tenancy Agreement for the Private Residential Tenancy.
-Find out more about the Model Tenancy Agreement and how you can create tenancies online.
+Find out more about the Model Tenancy Agreement and how you can create a private residential tenancy agreement online.